 - 1 teaspoon ground sage or poultry seasoning

 - 1 clove garlic, finely minced or crushed

 - 1/2 cup water or chicken broth

 - 1/2 cup brown sugar, light or dark

 - 2 tablespoons soy sauce

-- Remove the pork from the slow cooker, shred and place on a platter or plate.
-Drizzle the glaze over the pork and serve.
+- Remove the pork from the slow cooker or Instant Pot.
+Shred the meat into pieces and place on a platter or plate.
+Drizzle the glaze over the pork and serve immediately.

 Spices: sometimes I use 1/4 teaspoon garlic powder if I'm out of fresh garlic; I also will sometimes cut the ground sage back to 1/2 teaspoon (just a personal preference as we've made this over the last 5+ years).

 Pork: in addition to the pork cuts listed below, a lot of you (via the comment section) have had good success using pork tenderloin.
 I most often use a pork sirloin roast (Costco sells a 4-pack); it seems to be a bit more tender than a pork loin, which can be very lean.

 Disclaimer: this post contains Amazon affiliate links for products I’ve bought there.